Towards relativistic generalization of collapse models: Non-relativistic and relativistic limits

-where the first integral gives $\mathcal G(4m^2)/m \times 4/3 \pi m^3$.
+where the first integral in brakets gives $\mathcal G(4m^2)/m \times 4/3 \pi m^3$.
 Thus, in the NR limit, we find that the energy rate is proportional to the total number of particles $N$, as the overall factor of $V$ in Eq.~\eqref{eq.Nrel_DE_RN} cancels out due to the relation $\int \D\q\, n_{\q}=(2\pi)^{3/2}N/V$.
-Such a feature is shared with the NR collapse models that can be found in literature \cite{Carlesso2022}.
+Such a feature is shared with the NR collapse models in literature \cite{Carlesso2022}.
 Further, the choice of $\mathcal{G}(q)$ is now only constrained by the convergence of the second integral in Eq.~\eqref{eq.Nrel_DE_RN}, {which can be easily achieved by a suitable choice of $\mathcal{G}(q)$.
-Nevertheless, for the relativistic white noise $G(x)=\delta^4(x)$, $\mathcal G(q)$ is a constant and we get that Eq.~\eqref{eq.Nrel_DE_RN} diverges as $\delta(\textbf{0})$, as expected and also shown in Appendix~\ref{App:AppendixB}. }
+Nevertheless, for the relativistic Markovian noise $G(x)=\delta^4(x)$, $\mathcal G(q)$ is a constant and we get that Eq.~\eqref{eq.Nrel_DE_RN} diverges as $\delta(\textbf{0})$, as expected and also shown in Appendix \ref{App:AppendixB}. }

 In the fully relativistic limit, for which the corresponding distribution $n(\q)$ is non-zero only when $|\q|\gtrsim m$, we can find a finite expression for the energy rate.
 By following a similar reasoning as before, Eq.~\eqref{eq.relDERN} can be approximated to